idleberg/vscode-innosetup/README.md

-> 🚨 This package is no longer under development.
-If you wish to take over this project, please [get in touch](https://github.com/idleberg/discussion/discussions/2)!
+> **Warning** This package is no longer under development and will soon be deprecated.
+Have a look at [chouzz/vscode-innosetup](https://github.com/chouzz/vscode-innosetup) for an actively maintained fork.

 # Inno Setup for Visual Studio Code